-- 3. demonstrate proficiency in the use of cybersecurity technologies using hands-on practical projects. - 4. develop a business continuity plan using cybersecurity methodologies. - investigate, recover, document and analyze electronic evidence utilizing current tools and methodology. - 6. develop a client-side browser interface. - 7. employ methodologies for data validation and subsequent responses consistent with secure coding principles. - 8. utilize permissions to control and secure access to files. - 9. configure and activate operating system logging services for auditing purposes. - 10. explain how data is securely moved across the network. - 11. design, install, and configure a secure small business local area network solution.
+- apply current knowledge and skills based on industry standards to design cybersecurity solutions. - participate in the design and development of cybersecurity solutions as a member of a team. - 3. demonstrate proficiency in the use of cybersecurity technologies using hands-on practical projects. - 4. develop a business continuity plan using cybersecurity methodologies. - investigate, recover, document and analyze electronic evidence utilizing current tools and methodology. - 6. develop a client-side browser interface. - 7. employ methodologies for data validation and subsequent responses consistent with secure coding principles. - 8. utilize permissions to control and secure access to files.

+- configure and activate operating system logging services for auditing purposes. - 10. explain how data is securely moved across the network. - 11. design, install, and configure a secure small business local area network solution.

 Code Credit Hours

 MTH 140 Intermediate Algebra 3

 IS 112 Software and Hardware Architecture 3

 IT 100 Introduction to Cybersecurity 1

 IS 139 Web Publishing 3

 IS 153 C# Programming I 4

 or IS 187 Java Programming I

 IS 225 Database Management 4

 IS 229 Unix/Linux I 3

 IS 237 Fundamentals of Information Assurance/Security 3

 IS 265 Web Scripting Technologies 3

-IT 101 Cisco Networking Academy I: Introduction to Network s 5
+IT 101 Cisco Networking Academy I: Introduction to Network ks 5

 IT 120 Enterprise Security Management 3

 IT 121 Secure E-Commerce and E-Government 3

 or IS 264 Unix/Linux II

 IT 212 Ethical Hacking 3

 IT 214 Systems Security Engineering 3

 IT 216 Digital Forensics 3

 Total Credit Hours 47